piccolbo/superpipe/docs/blogpost.md

 Error in sqrt(., sqrt(.)): 2 arguments passed to 'sqrt' which requires 1
 ```

 fails, showing a lack of *composability*, an important goal in API design.

+## Critique of `purrr` reason

 Given these considerations, I wasn't too surprised when I found that a new package by `dplyr`'s author, `purrr`, tries a different approach that avoids NSE. `purrr` is a package for processing lists inspired by javascript's `underscore.js`.
 A typical function is `map`, which applies a function to every element of its first argument, for example `map(mtcars, class)`.
 Besides taking a function, `map` accepts also a `character` or a `numeric`, which it transforms into an accessor function.
 Moreover, one can pass formulas that provide a quick notation for defining functions and pretty much replace NSE.
 It only takes a little `~` in front of an expression to explicitly suspend the normal evaluation mechanism and trigger a context-dependent one.
 It's a kind of on demand NSE and it expands the use of formulas outside model fitting.
 Formulas are perfectly set up for this, as they carry with them their intended evaluation environment, making it relatively easy to provide correct implementations that work in any context as opposed to, say, only at top level.

+## A New Pipe Operator

 This gave me an idea: define a NSE-free pipe operator that processes its second argument like `purrr::map` does with its own.
 Thus was conceived a new package, `yapo`, for "Yet Another Pipe Operator", a name chosen in homage to `yacc` and to acknowledge the proliferation of pipe operators.
-Equally interesting would be taking `dplyr` and replacing NSE with the same approach, but it will have to wait.
+Taking `dplyr` and replacing NSE with the same approach would be equally interesting, but it will have to wait.

 So how does this pipe operator look like?
 First of all, very much compatible with the one in `magrittr`, which is the same as the one in `dplyr`.